Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>The material used to shade the geometry.</p>

-The Class Material has the following structure :
+The Class Material has the following structure:
 <table>
 	<tr>
 		<td><strong>Name</strong></td>